ing-bank/lion/docs/components/interaction/dialog/overview.md

 # Interaction >> Dialog >> Overview ||10

-`lion-dialog` is a component wrapping a modal dialog controller.
+A web component that wraps a modal dialog controller.
 Its purpose is to make it easy to use our Overlay System declaratively.

 ```js script